Abarnasuresh/Javascriptgrammer/Evaluation2.md

 ```
 ## 12.What is Arity in Javascript?
 Explain with a real time example.
 ### Algorithm
+* Start the program
 * Create a funciton with 3 parameters.
 * Get the length of details and assign to a variable.
 * Print the variable.
+* Stop the program
 ### Psudocode
 ```javascript
 BEGIN